 Calf Workout: Top Exercises for Building Bigger Calves

-Reading Time: 5 minutes 30 seconds
+Reading Time: 9 minutes

-By: ISSA
+BY: ISSA

 Well-developed, strong calves are one of the key components to a balanced lower body.
 However, the calves tend to be known as one of the more challenging muscle groups for many people to build and grow.
 Unless genetically blessed with developed calf muscles, most clients must work to build them.